JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 Ideally, we'd be able to highlight diffs with multiple files with multiple file types.
 A rough idea is to use treesitter to highlight each part of the file as it's filetype, using nested treesitter query stuff.
 Not really sure how this works though.

 ### Git pull can't rebase multiple branches
 Sometimes when using the `git pull` mapping in a UI, instead of pulling, there is an error that says `can't rebase onto multiple branches`.
 This usually goes away after pulling a second or third time.
 It would be nice if this just didn't happen at all.
+I think this has something to do with `git fetch` or some other background command running, because sometimes this occurs even when I just open Trunks and use pull without switching branches.

 ### Git log -S with multiline visual selection
 It would be awesome if using `:G log -S` from visual mode worked with a multiline selection.
 One way this _could_ work is to use concepts from [this blog post](https://hoelz.ro/blog/applying-gits-pickaxe-option-across-multiple-lines-of-yaml-using-textconv).
 The gist of it is: